 Tax-deferred transfer vs. taxable sale.

-A transfer of corporation ownership can be tax-deferred if made solely in exchange for stock or securities of the recipient corporation in a qualifying reorganization.
+A transfer of corporation ownership can be tax-deferred if made solely in exchange for stock or securities of the exchange for stock or securities of the recipient corporation in a qualifying reorganization.
 But the transaction must comply with strict rules.